Event Planning Checklist

 The Driving Directions and Parking Instructions PDF contains all lots and entrances on campus that you can cut and paste into your invitations, websites, fliers, etc.

 Depending on whom you are inviting to your event, you may also want to consider creating signage for parking lots on the day of your activity.
-Wind and water-resistant sandwich boards can be reserved through the Office of Campus Activities at x3096 or x3532.
-These signs make a big difference in directing people to your event and in increasing the accessibility of UCCS.

 4. Ordering Catering